newAM/idasen/README.rst

 * ``stand_height`` - The standing height from the floor of the desk in meters.
 * ``sit_height`` - The standing height from the floor of the desk in meters.

+The program will try to find the device address, but if it fails, it has to be done manually.
-Device MAC addresses can be found using ``blueoothctl`` and blueooth adapter names can be found with ``hcitool dev`` on linux.
+Device MAC addresses can be found using ``blueoothctl`` and bluetooth adapter names can be found with ``hcitool dev`` on linux.

 Usage